CCA STAR FISHING TOURNAMENT 2022

 FACT: Also know that… Tournament fish weighed-in alive DO NOT LOSE BODY WEIGHT NOR DO THEY SHRINK IN LEGNTH.

-The difference between being a WINNER or LOOSER a CCA Star Tournament is college scholarship, new truck, boat, boat trailer or motor.
-Winners often win the money by a hundredth of ounce or a small fraction of an inch.
+The difference between being a WINNER or LOOSING is major.
+Winners earn a CCA Star Tournament college scholarship, new truck, boat, boat trailer, moto.
+Winners are often determined by a hundredth of ounce weight, fraction of an inch length.

 *FACT: Live fish always weigh more than dead fish on ice.